 “This is my life—and your imperfect life too,” says Vivian Shudde, CEO of The Brookwood Community, to the roomful of parents whose children have various intellectual and physical challenges.
 “Believe me, our sorority sisters and cousins and neighbors and school friends have imperfections in their lives too.
 But they’re easier to hide.”
-Vivian’s younger sister, Vicki, contracted the mumps as a small child.
+As a small child, Vivian’s younger sister, Vicki, contracted the mumps.
 The disease led to meningitis and brain

 “Before we get married, I want you to take Dr. Neely’s children’s lit class,” one of Dr. Ann Neely’s students announced to her fiancé.
 “It will help to make you a better father.”
 For 35 years, Ann, one of the premier experts on children’s literature in the country, read books published for the younger set—for a living.
 When she wasn’t squiring visiting authors to public schools and non-profits or speaking